emiliasato/ecommerce-analysis/README.md

 **It is essential to identify the key factors contributing to low review scores, as these factors subsequently lead to increased reputation costs.**

-## FEATURE ENGINEERING
+## 2.2 FEATURE ENGINEERING

-Get features to see what exactly are driving low review scores and how we can eliminate them.
+Developed additional features related to orders, products, and sellers, to see what exactly are driving low review scores and how we can eliminate them.

 ### Orders

-👉 We have created the `get_training_data` method in [olist/order.py](olist/order.py) which returns a DataFrame with the following features:
+👉 Created the `get_training_data` method in [olist/order.py](olist/order.py) which returns a DataFrame with the following features:

 | feature_name              | type  | description                                                                 |
 |:--------------------------|:-----:|:----------------------------------------------------------------------------|